Research

 Special note to students interested in biological topics.
 The graduate program in Chemistry and Biochemistry has strong ties to the campus-wide Program in Biomolecular Sciences and Engineering (BMSE).
 This combination provides a rich intellectual environment for interdisciplinary research in physical and chemical approaches to biological problems.
 Students and faculty from both programs collaborate and intermingle frequently in research labs, courses, and seminars.
 Students interested in studying topics related to biology through our department are also encouraged to explore the course offeringsseminar series, and faculty affiliated with BMSE.
 In addition, students in Chemistry and Biochemistry may participate in a Bioengineering Ph.D. emphasis offered through the Center for BioEngineering, which offers additional courses and seminars.

-Faculty: Dahlquist, Bowers, ButlerFordGreene, HaiHan, Hanein, Hawker, Jaeger, Kahn, Lipshutz, LittleParsons, Pettus, Plaxco, Read de AlanizReich, Shea, Stucky, Waite, Yang, Zakarian, Zhang
+Faculty: Dahlquist, Bowers, ButlerFordGreene, HaiHan, Hanein, Hawker, Jaeger, Kahn, Lipshutz, LittleParsons, Pettus, Plaxco, Read de AlanizReich, Shea, Stucky, Waite, Wilson, Yang, Zakarian, Zhang

 Protein aggregation to oligomers and fibers underlie neuro-degenerative diseases pathologies.